ktut/classsizeschool/README.md

 ## Usage

-1. **Select State**: Choose a state from the dropdown selector (auto-detects your state on first visit)
+1. **Select Area**: Choose between Greater Chicagoland Area or LA Area from the dropdown selector (auto-detects your area on first visit)
-2. **Browse Schools**: Pan and zoom the map to explore schools in the selected state
+2. **Browse Schools**: Pan and zoom the map to explore schools in the selected metro area
 3. **View Details**: Click any school marker to see detailed information in a popup
 4. **Add to List**: Check the box in the school popup to add it to your list
    - Selected schools display green checkmarks on the map